walcht/tvfx/README.md

 ## Assumptions

-1. It is assumed that: **for any frame in the timestamped video, the overlay timestamp has a constant and positive offset to the actual video time of the frame.***
+1. It is assumed that *for any frame in the timestamped video, the overlay timestamp has a __constant__ and __positive__ offset to the actual video time of the frame.*

 ## Installation